-2. Supervision of Advanced Practicum students: Provide 1 hour of individual co-supervision with a licensed psychologist for a doctoral level practicum student during the spring semester.
-Maintain documentation of supervision sessions, co-signed by the co-supervisor (a licensed staff member).
+2. Supervision of Advanced Practicum students: Provide 1 hour of individual supervision for a doctoral level practicum student during the spring semester.
+Maintain documentation of supervision sessions, co-signed by supervisor.

-3. Group therapy supervision: Receive up to one and a half-hours/week of group therapy supervision.
+3. Group therapy supervision: Receive one and a half-hours/week of group therapy supervision.

-5. Case Presentation (supervision of individual work in a group setting): Participate in case conference meetings every other week.
+6. Participate in Case Presentation Seminar (supervision of individual work in a group setting): Participate in case conference meetings every other week.
 Present cases every 8 weeks for a total of 5 case presentations during the internship year.
 Receive feedback from Training Director, staff members who rotate through the case presentation seminar, and fellow interns.
 Provide feedback to fellow interns for their case presentations.

-Case presentations: Provide a short (2-page) write-up for the case presentation including:
+Case presentations: Provide a PowerPoint presentation for the case presentation including: